iamtushara/organic-farming/README.md

 Welcome to my organic farming journey!

-## Here is what I have planted in my farm:
+## Here is what I have planted in my farm

 1. [Bhindi](https://iamtushara.github.io/organic-farming/bhindi)
    <a href="https://iamtushara.github.io/organic-farming/bhindi">